Iran cancels $2 billion dam deal with China: report

 Many foreign companies have been forced to pull out of the Iranian energy sector due to the fear of sanctions, but state-owned Asian firms are less susceptible to Western pressure to stay away from the Iranian market.

-Reporting by Sui-Lee Wee; Additional reporting by Jim Bai; Editing by Mark Bendeich
+Reporting by Sui-Lee Wee, Jim Bai, Huang Yan, Wan Xu and Beijing Newsroom; Editing by Mark Bendeich and Nick Macfie